mushcatshiro/CS-basics/Software Engineering/aws/middlewares.md

 and up to 185 times with exponential backoff/randomized delay) and if it still fails it drops the event or sends to a dead letter queue (SQS).

-intercept all api calls with cloud trail
+intercept all api calls with cloudtrail